fbpx

 Limitations

-Despite their numerous benefits, causal loop diagram, and systems thinking approaches also have inherent limitations that must be recognized and addressed.
+Despite their numerous benefits this approach also has inherent limitations that must be recognized and addressed.

 Qualitative Only